mkj-gram/rover-android/README.md

 4. `rails-app/`, `node-app` - projects
 5. `auth/` - auth related services, clients

+## Git Workflow

+The following convention is used when building in the monorepo
+1. `master` is always buildable and deployable
+2. `staging` is used as a developing branch of features

+When creating new features you'll create a branch off of staging.
+Once your build has been tested and reviewed by your peers you will then be able to merge your branch into staging.
+Staging is then merged by the admins into master which will trigger production builds on release day.

 ## Vendoring

 Go `vendor`ed dependencies are managed with `govendor`.
 Install with `cd rover/ && make dev-deps`